January 11, 2022

 However, the moment you take some other supplements, you're no longer fasting.
 Figuring out which is capable of breaking your fast can enable you to determine whether to consume them during your eating period only or while you're fasting.

 Having understood that the primary object of intermittent fasting is to transition into a ketosis period, you want to avoid any edible that prevents this metabolic shift while intermittent fasting.
 This includes drinks, foods, and of course, supplements that contain calories, no matter how small.
 These calorie-containing edibles will forcibly increase your glucose and insulin levels, negating the purpose of your fast.
 Likewise, supplements or foods that increase insulin levels alter desired fasting results.

 Among the supplements that can discontinue your intermittent fasting are:

 Firstly, you won't find any special supplement that can completely substitute the food you need to eat.
-But there are a few aimed at promoting your general health during fasting.
+But there are a few aimed at promoting your general health while intermittent fasting.
 Secondly, it's highly recommended to speak to your doctor before starting any supplements, mainly if you had no nutrient deficiency before taking up your fasting regimen.

 Nevertheless, if you're about to practice intermittent fasting, you have several supplements to choose from, and your doctor can help determine the perfect one for you.
 Bear in mind, the minerals and nutrients from your food might already be enough, and should this be the case, you could have a surplus by taking supplements.

-But the right supplements can help subdue your appetite, while fasting enables you to shift into ketosis quickly.
+But the right supplements can help subdue your appetite, while intermittent fasting enables you to shift into ketosis quickly.
 Your options include: